ralyodio/reddit-rss-submit/README.md

     # add this line (runs every 5 minutes)
     */5 * * * * /usr/local/bin/node ~/path/to/reddit-rss-submit/index.js -u user -p pass

+## configure

+Only json is supported, best thing to convert RSS to JSON is to setup a Yahoo pipes over at http://pipes.yahoo.com You can can then grab the URL of your pipe's output as JSON.

+	cp config.sample.json config.json

+Edit `config.json` to point to the URL of your feed (see yahoo pipes to convert to JSON)

 ## options